adobe/aio-lib-java/core/README.md

 * `aio_consumer_org_id`  your Adobe Developer Console consumer orgnaization id (`project.org.id`)
 * `aio_ims_org_id` your Adobe Developer Console IMS Organization ID (`project.org.ims_org_id`)
 * `aio_workspace_id` your Adobe Developer Console workspace Id (`project.workspace.id`)
+* `aio_credential_id` your Adobe Developer Console credential id (`project.workspace.details.credentials[i].id`)
+  * this is optional, but it might be handy to have it in your `Workspace` POJO, to avoid confusion when you have multiple credentials, and to eventually in some Adobe API calls

 ### Workspace Authentication Context
-The `Workspace` POJO must also hold your Adobe Developer Auth configurations, pick one of the following authentication methods:
+The `Workspace` POJO must also hold your Adobe Developer Auth configurations, pick one of the following authentication methods (see [aio-lib-java-ims](../ims/README.md) docs for more details):

 #### OAuth2 authentication
 For [OAuth2 authentication](https://developer.adobe.com/developer-console/docs/guides/authentication/ServerToServerAuthentication/#oauth-server-to-server-credential), you will need to provide the following properties: